What Does NxGen MDx Screen For?

 We screen for up to 120 genetic disorders that can affect your pregnancy, the health of your baby, and your family's future.
 You can learn more about our various screens — and which sets of screens (or "panels") align with where you are in your reproductive journey.

 What Your Test Results Mean:

-Test results indicate that you are a carrier of Fanconi anemia type C. There is preliminary evidence suggesting that carriers of Fanconi anemia type C may have a higher chance of developing cancer, but the evidence is currently limited.
+There is preliminary evidence suggesting that carriers of Fanconi anemia type C may have a higher chance of developing cancer, but the evidence is currently limited.
 You and your partner or donor would both have to be carriers of Fanconi anemia type C for there to be an increased chance to have a child with symptoms; this is known as autosomal recessive inheritance.
 Carrier testing of your partner or donor is recommended in addition to consultation with a genetic counselor for a more detailed risk assessment.

 We recommend that you share this information with all of your health care providers.
 Since this is an inherited gene change, this information may be helpful to share with family members as it may impact their family planning.

 Fanconi anemia type C is an inherited disorder characterized by a range of physical abnormalities, progressive bone marrow failure, and an increased risk of cancer.
 Physical abnormalities, found in 75% of cases, are typically present at birth and include short stature, upper limb abnormalities, and hyperpigmentation of the skin.
 The hematologic complications of Fanconi anemia type C typically develop within the first decade of life and are highly variable.
 Cancer risk remains a concern throughout the lifespan.
 Individuals with Fanconi anemia type C are not able to properly repair DNA damage, leading to premature cell death or uncontrolled cell growth.